 - 9101.
-Payments to Community Action Agencies for grants funded with 90 percent passthrough funds will be made on an advance basis. - 9102.
+Payments to Community Action Agencies for grants funded with 90 percent pass-through funds will be made on an advanced basis, with an explanation typed within the Grant Transaction Report (GTR) comment box. - 9102.
 Entities report CSBG expenditures and receipts and initiate a grant payment using the Grant Transaction Report (GTR) as provided by KHRC. - A. Payments will typically be in the amount requested. - 1.
 Unless a unique circumstance is communicated, cash-on-hand in excess of twoand-one-half times the size of the entity's to-date, average monthly expenditures, must typically require an inquiry as to the need for the requested payment. - B. Payments will be processed to arrive on or before the last day of the month.

 - 9103.
 The CSBG Grant Transaction Report must: - A. Contain an accurate, current, and complete disclosure of the financial results related to the identified CSBG grant. - B. Contains the original or digital signature of the Executive Director/CEO or other individual identified by the eligible entity as an authorized signatory on the Authorized Signatories form submitted to KHRC with the CAP or Organizational Standards. - 1.
 Fiscal staff will not be recognized as an authorized signatory for this purpose. - 2.
-The authorized signatories list retained by KHRC may be amended or revised as needed through the attestation of the Executive Director/CEO and the chair of the governing board. - C. Be submitted to the CSBG Program Manager, KHRC for each month during which funds are received or disbursed. - D. Be received in SharePoint by KHRC no later than the 15th day of the month following the month for which the report has been prepared.
-The 15th day of the month requirement may be extended by the Program Manager per approved email request. - 1.
+The authorized signatories list retained by KHRC may be amended or revised as needed through the attestation of the Executive Director/CEO and the chair of the governing board. - C. Be submitted to the CSBG Program Manager, KHRC, for each month during which funds are received or disbursed. - D. Be received in SharePoint by KHRC no later than the 15th day of the month following the month for which the report has been prepared.
+The 15th day of the month requirement may be extended by the Program Manager by approved email request. - 1.
 Signed e-mailed (PDF) versions are acceptable. - 9104.
 Revised Grant Transaction Reports may be submitted, as needed and with explanation, prior to the submission of the "FINAL" report. - 9105.
-Each entity must retain a copy of the submitted Grant Transaction Reports.
-Worksheets and/or ledgers which support the information contained within the report must be attached to the entity's copy. - 9106.
+A Grant Transaction Report (GTR) must be prepared for each month when the grant is active.
+Supporting expense or explanation documentation for each GTR must be attached to the GTR.
+This documentation can include but is not limited to statement of revenue and expenses or general ledger which supports the information contained within the report.
+KHRC will verify a sampling of GTR supporting documentation during monitoring visits and/or periodically. - 9106.
 Entities will be contacted if reports contain errors or insufficient information.
 Those impacted may be required to submit corrected reports.
 Changes to correct obvious errors will be allowed on verbal agreement made between the entity's representative and KHRC staff.
 Such changes are to be noted in the KHRC copy by staff.
 This notation is to be initialed and dated.
 Should a subsequent disagreement occur regarding Grant Transaction Reports so altered, the entity must be required to submit, for KHRC consideration, a revised Grant Transaction Report for the affected period.